tbsalling/aismessages-rest-quarkus/README.md

 # Building and running

 ## Production mode

+### Running on a JVM
-To build and run the service from scratch in production mode:
+To build and run the service from scratch in production mode using a JVM:

 ```bash
 $ git clone https://github.com/tbsalling/aismessages-rest-quarkus.git